nxus/tester-jest/README.md

 If your project uses searcher/elasticsearch, use the preset `nxus-tester-jest/nxus-searcher-preset` instead.
 A test index at `localhost:9200/searcher-jest-test` will be created on setup and deleted on teardown, and configured for the `searcher` storage connection.

+You probably want to call `await tester.searcherRefresh()` in your tests after documents are indexed to ensure search has the latest documents.

 If you need to specify a custom server script or environment vars for `nxus-tester` `startTestServer`, add `testEnvironmentOptions`:
 ```